ekaterinailin/AltaiPony/paper.md

 # Summary

-Flares are unmistakeable signs of stellar magnetic activity and a key to our understanding of stellar properties and evolution.
+Flares are unmistakeable signs of stellar magnetic activity, and a key to our understanding of stellar properties and evolution.
 They are violent explosions that penetrate all layers of a star’s atmosphere, and enhance the overall stellar brightness by up to orders of magnitude within minutes.
-We observe them as distinct signatures in the light curves $-$ repeated measurements of stellar brightness over uninterrupted periods of time $-$ of most solar-type and low-mass stars.
+We observe them as distinct signatures in the light curves $-$ repeated measurements of stellar brightness over uninterrupted periods of time $-$ of most solar-type and low mass stars.
 Their rates and energies provide unique insights to the nature of the stars that produce them.

 Space missions like Kepler [@koch2010], K2 [@howell2014], and TESS [@ricker2014] have